Malayan Emergency, 1948–1960

 Royal Australian Navy

 Reports of Proceedings (ROPs), known previously as “Letters of Proceedings”, are summaries of a ship’s or shore base’s activities.
 The reports were submitted by commanding officers to the Chief of Naval Staff.
 To identify relevant ROPs in the Memorial’s collection use the RecordSearch database, entering the name of the ship as your keyword and AWM78 in the series number field.
 These records are available for viewing in the Research Centre.
-The Memorial is progressively digitising its collection of ROPs, many of which are now available for viewing online.
+The Memorial has digitised its collection of ROP's, which are available for viewing online.

 Royal Australian Air Force

 Royal Australian Air Force (RAAF) formation and unit records (AWM64) were kept to record operations and activities of RAAF units.
 The records are available for viewing on microfilm in the Research Centre.
 The original records have been withdrawn from public access due to their fragile nature.
 Original records are only issued when no microfilm copy is available.
 The National Archives of Australia has a duplicate series A9186, many records of which have been digitised and are available online through the RecordSearch database.

 Official histories are a detailed chronological record of all services and all theatres of a conflict.
 Volume 5 of The Official History of Australia's Involvement in Southeast Asian Conflicts 1948-1975 deals with Australian military involvement of all three services in the Malayan Emergency and Indonesian/Malaysian Confrontation: